Best Of17 min read

 • Occasional performance hiccups on large workspaces

-Bottom line: ClickUp is the best project management tool for construction teams on a tight budget who don't mind investing time to set it up properly.
+Bottom line: ClickUp is the best value for construction teams on a tight budget who don't mind investing some setup time.

 7. Basecamp — Best for Simple Team Communication on Flat-Rate Billing